ethangraham2001/ba5-summaries/markdown/cs307-final.md

 Data flows from one instruction to another.
 Cache prefetching only really works for trivial patterns *(which isn't always the case!*)

+## Horizontal and Vertical Waste

+We define two different types of waste in this section; horizontal and vertical

+- **Verical:** Whole cycle empty, nothing is issued.
+Common after long-latency events.
+- **Horizontal:** Unable to use full issue width.
+Software not exposing enough ILP for hardware.

+## The Multithreading Trade-off

+Multithreading **always** increases single-threaded latency, but increases pipeline utilization and thus throughput.

+Additionally, having to store every an architectural state for every thread *(registers, PC, stack, interrupt tables)* isn't free.
+Threads can also share the memory hierarchy, which can lead to potential contention in the data cache and instruction cache *(although this is mainly a problem in servers)*.

+## Coarse Grained Multithreading

+This involves switching to a new context on long-latency events.
+Pay a small cost to switch to a new context.
+Purely addresses vertical waste.

+**Critical Decision:** When should we switch threads?
+We should do this when current threads utilization is about to drop *(e.g L2 cache miss)*

+## Fine Grained Multithreading

+The idea here is to cycle between threads periodically.
+We eliminate the switch time by keeping thread state *hot*.
+Much better for latency.

+**Critical Decision:** None.

+## Simultaneous Multithreading

+Most complicated solution yet.
+We read instructions from multiple threads in the same cycle.

+**Critical Decision:** Fetch-interleaving policy.
+How do we decide which threads fetch instructions?

+Beyond 2 to 4 threads, the program dependencies end up limiting the benefit of this style of multithreading.